What Is Job Satisfaction? (And How to Increase Yours)

 2. Opportunities for Career Development

 The opportunity to develop your skills and advance your career is an important factor of job satisfaction.
-Employees who participate in continuing professional development – like through established promotion routes, skill improvement, or new accreditations – are more likely to be satisfied in their careers.
+Employees who participate in continuing professional development – such as through established promotion routes, skill improvement, or new accreditations – are more likely to be satisfied in their careers.

 No matter what your career goals are, continuing professional development can help you stay motivated and up to date in your field.
 It will also make you more efficient as you learn new approaches from industry leaders.